franharkins/pennbusinessanalysis/README.txt

 Project Ideas:

--aggregate number of businesses by county, city, zip, typeofbusinessregistration could be interesting -catolog values as well as most recent file, update totals if values change or business name no longer exists -visualize trend of businesses over time for each demographic
+-aggregate number of businesses by county, city, zip, typeofbusinessregistration could be interesting -catolog aggregate values on a weekly basis to see if any changes in business totals over time, or any changes to split based on fields

-Pseudocode:

--Pull in Data using API
--Reference if any changes to data compared to previous Pull
-    -document based off of business_name/address_line1?
-If address line or name changes how to account for it -storing totals in space that can be accessed by script -update data viz to include new data
+-visualize trend of businesses over time for each field (primary field is county)